Climate Change -- Global Warming or Global Cooling ? Which is it? ...and... are we PREPARED for either ?

 The information provided at the U.S. Environmental Protection Agency and its various links provide understandable information on climate change.
 Yet I feel the information provided does not go deep enough into all areas that have an effect on our global ecosystem.

-EPA states "Known causes, "drivers" or "forcings" of past climate change include: Changes in Earth's orbit; Changes in the Sun's intensity; Volcanic eruptions; Aerosol emissions; Carbon dioxide emissions".
-Further EPS states "These climate change 'drivers' often trigger additional changes or 'feedbacks' within the climate system that can amplify or dampen the climate's initial response to them...changes in greenhouse gas concentrations...changes in ocean currents".
+The Environmental Protection Agency (EPA) states "Known causes, "drivers" or "forcings" of past climate change include: Changes in Earth's orbit; Changes in the Sun's intensity; Volcanic eruptions; Aerosol emissions; Carbon dioxide emissions".
+Further EPA states "These climate change 'drivers' often trigger additional changes or 'feedbacks' within the climate system that can amplify or dampen the climate's initial response to them...changes in greenhouse gas concentrations...changes in ocean currents".

 Regardless of drivers, forcings or feedbacks, the impact on the human food chain is immediate.
 Changing ocean flow and temperatures have immediate impact on sea life and seafood.
 Changing ecological temperature has immediate impact on plant growth and animal food sources.